hoffiee/my-advent-of-code-project/readme.md

 ## TODO

-- [ ] Fix gtest, seems like it's a bit problematic at the moment and I'm not sure why it broke when I moved this into it's own repository
+- [ ] Fix so that all targets builds
 - [ ] Can I make the headerguard to be generic and steered from variables set in cmake?
 - [ ] refactor targets for 2022 so that targets adheres to the same pattern.